scsu-clarkm1-fall-2020-csc443/project-1-personal-website-TRBoom/plans/plan.md

 * Media demonstrating tasks as they are completed

 ### Similar Sites
-I have not idea, I hade to learn by gleaning web 1.0 forums for details and watching youtube videos made by crusty old blacksmiths.
+I have no idea, I hade to learn by gleaning web 1.0 forums for details and watching youtube videos made by crusty old blacksmiths.